mtalebian/basic-data-validator/README.md

         .contains(['US', 'UK']);
   ```

-  Late binding: The ```values``` argument can be a function, so it will be calculated in every time it is accessed.
+  Late binding: The ```values``` argument can be a function, so it will be calculated each time it is accessed.
   ```js
   var schema = builder => builder.string()
         .contains(data => data.typeId == 1? ['US', 'UK'] : ['RUSSIA', 'CHINA']);